alenzhao/Machine_Learning_caret_workflow/README.md

-# Machine_Learning_caret_workflow
+### Machine Learning caret workflow
+caret is a R machine learning package developed by Max Kuhn at Pfizer.
+The package provides a standarized wrapper for over 100 machine learning algorithms.
+My code presents a generic caret workflow that can be easily adapated for a new dataset.
+Features of my workflow include:
+-
 Develop a generic machine learning workflow using caret.
-Always under construction
+The subdirectories contain: